awjlogan/emon32/README.md

 ## Getting started

+### Hardware design (Low Cost)

+A _Low Cost_ reference design is included.
+This is a simple 3 CT channel system.
+It includes the following improvements over the original emonTx implementation:

+  - Virtual ground is buffered, and shared across all V/CT channels
+  - Differential ADC with precision reference
+  - Oversampling with anti aliasing filter

 ### Compiling and uploading the firmware

 The firmware can be compiled from the `firmware` directory by running `make`.
 You will need the toolchain corresponding to your target microcontroller.
-Further details are given in XX.
+Further details are given in the [firmware readme](firmware/README.md).

 The firmware is then flashed to the microcontoller using, for example, openOCD.
 This step is specific to the microcontroller and board used.

 ### Configuring the system

 The default settings provide a viable system compatible with the emonTx system.
-Details regarding _compile time_ configurable options is given in XX.
+Details regarding _compile time_ configurable options is given in the [firmware readme](firmware/README.md).
 To configure _run time_ options:

   1. Power off the emon32
   2. Connect the debug UART to a host